subfuzion/voting-app/README.md

 ### Goal

 The first goal is to introduce basic Docker concepts, so the initial instructions reflect that.
-Subsequent goals include introducing Docker swarm orchestration concepts, and then refactoring the application architecture to expore evolving paradigms, such as serverless function computing.
+Subsequent goals include introducing Docker swarm orchestration concepts, and then refactoring the application architecture to explore evolving paradigms, such as serverless function computing.
 Real world concerns, such as monitoring, rolling updates, etc., will also be introduced.

 ## License